Need Help? Give us a call.

-Although there’s a huge need for care for elderly folks, many barriers prevent home healthcare services from becoming profitable businesses.
+For example, although there’s a huge need for home care for the elderly, there are also many barriers that prevent home healthcare services from becoming profitable businesses.
 The main issues that these businesses face are the hard-line price limitations negotiated through Medicare and major insurance companies.

-At the same time, the emotional toll and relatively low pay associated with providing this kind of care result in high turnover and a shortage of workers in the home healthcare industry, which could make managing your home healthcare business a stressful and profitless endeavor.
+At the same time, the emotional toll and relatively low pay associated with providing this kind of care results in high turnover and a shortage of workers in the home healthcare industry, which could make managing your home healthcare business a stressful and profitless endeavor.

 Requiring a relatively low barrier to entry in terms of both capital and required training, businesses involved with providing real estate services—including not only real estate agents but also appraisers, title companies, loan brokers, and more—might appear to be a lucrative and worthwhile opportunity for aspiring small business owners.

-For anyone with big dreams of moving or retiring to an exciting or scenic destination, the idea of opening a picture perfect inn, bed and breakfast, or small hotel might sound like an ideal small business venture.
+For anyone with big dreams of moving or retiring to an exciting or scenic destination, the idea of opening a picture-perfect inn, bed and breakfast, or small hotel might sound like an ideal small business venture.

 In reality, though, travel accommodations businesses rarely match up with the carefree, cozy vibe that owners picture at the start.
-In fact, they are one of the least profitable industries.
+In fact, they are one of the least profitable small businesses.
 Hotel professionals are faced with high fixed costs along with stiff competition from low-priced chain hotels and sites like Airbnb, forcing many to sacrifice profits with bare-minimum pricing to maintain occupancy rates.

 As the baby boomer generation moves into older age, demand for retirement, assisted living, and hospice facilities to care for and support this large aging population continues to rise.